GitHub Repo GitHub Docs pypi package Downloads tutorial

 How to Run

-Alternatively, you can use arcjetCV’s Python API inside a Python script, e.g., test.py:
+Or use arcjetCV’s Python API inside a Python script, e.g., test.py:

 import arcjetCV as arcv